elv-Jason/abr_bulk_create/README.md

 node bulk_abr_create.js --directoryPath --jsonFilePath
 ```
 ## SampleOutput
-(Stored as abr_profile.json within the current directory, which can be referenced in @eluvio/elv-utils-js/BulkIngest.js. for the actual Bulk Ingestion)
+Stored as abr_profile.json within the current directory, which can be referenced in @eluvio/elv-utils-js/BulkIngest.js for the bulk ingestion.

 ```json
 {